CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Remove no recent label when an issue is commented on

-Once the comment has been made in the issue the "no-recent-activity :chart_with_downwards_trend:" will be removed.
-This ensures that the productivity of the issue will continue and proceeds towards a possible solutions to the problem.
+Once the comment has been made in the existing issue with no-recent-activity :chart_with_downwards_trend: label the no-recent-activity :chart_with_downwards_trend: will automatically be removed by @Msftbot.
+This is a great step and reflects that productivity has improved.

 **Event responder - issue comments**